Q: Are The Happy Handwriter’s resources available at a store near me?

 A: The Happy Handwriter’s resources cannot be used in place of occupational therapy for children who have been referred for the specialised support of occupational therapy.
 They can, however, supplement and support the therapeutic process.

-Q: I am looking for an occupational therapist to see my child.
+Q: I am looking for an occupational therapist to

 A: The Happy Handwriter does not offer individual assessments, treatment or consultations.
 We recommend that you try one of the following: